 More Amazing Facts About Christ The Redeemer

-- The original design proposed by engineer Heitor da Silva Costa was a pose of the Christ standing with a cross in one hand and a globe in another.
-Later, the Brazilian artist Carlos Oswald changed the design to Jesus standing with arms wide open, a symbol of peace that seemed more appropriate for the location.
+- The original design proposed by engineer Heitor da Silva Costa was a pose of Christ standing with a cross in one hand and a globe in another.
+Later, the Brazilian artist Carlos Oswald changed the design to Jesus standing with arms wide open.
+It is considered as a symbolism of peace that seemed more appropriate for the location.

 - It is made to withstand wind speeds of up to 250kmph (155mph).